ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 - Can bond with legacy and real-world assets as they come to PulseChain
 - Any of the top 100 stakers can create proposals at goptgc.com;
   all stakers can vote
-- Votes must pass with 65%
+- Proposals must pass with 65% Yes votes

 ## Referral System
 - Users can create a personal referral link at goptgc.com/onboarding